Iamrsn/project2/README.md

 #new repo

 this is a git course

+and they are awesome